Terry Fulmer

-Teresa Thomas "Terry" Fulmer, (Ph.D., RN, FAAN) is the current president of The John A. Hartford Foundation.
+Teresa Thomas "Terry" Fulmer, is an American gerontologist and the previous president of The John A. Hartford Foundation.
 Earlier positions include distinguished professor and dean of the Bouvé College of Health Sciences at Northeastern University and dean of the College of Nursing at New York University.
 She is known for her extensive research in geriatrics and elder abuse.
 She has received funding from the National Institute on Aging, the National Institute of Nursing Research and other foundations for her research regarding elder abuse.

 Education

 Fulmer received her Bachelor of Science in Nursing from Skidmore College in 1975.
 In 1977, she received her Master of Science in Nursing, graduating magna cum laude from Boston College, and, in 1983, received her Ph.D. in higher education administration from the same institution, graduating with distinguished honors.
 In 2001, she received her post-master's certificate as a geriatric nurse practitioner from New York University.
 She previously has held certification in gerontological nursing from the American Nurses Credentialing Center (1978–2014) and was a Brookdale National Fellow at Columbia University.